 There have been quite a few major smart home ecosystem tools that have come from companies that you know like Amazon and Google but also quite a lot of third party Kickstarter based tools, but these are the main ones I suggest checking out:

-So, let me break it down as best as I can, a local control infrastructure means if your external internet connection goes down, everything internal will still work; your lights, heating, electricity and if you have a local music server, that too!
+So, let me break it down as best as I can, having a local control infrastructure means if your external internet connection goes down, everything internal will still work; your lights, heating, electricity and if you have a local music server, that too!

 It’s worth noting, a local control scheme doesn’t always require a hub.